hummy123/dotscape/README.md

 - [x] Display clicked positions
 - [x] Redraw components when resized
-- [ ] Support undo (with <Ctrl-z>) and redo (with <Ctrl-y> or <Ctrl-Shift-z>)
+- [ ] Support undo (with `<Ctrl-z>`) and redo (with `<Ctrl-y>` or `<Ctrl-Shift-z>`)
-- [ ] Export to code (possibly different options like creating a flat array/vector or an index buffer)
+- [ ] Export to code
+  - Possibly different options like creating a flat array/vector or an index buffer
-- [ ] Linear interpolation - instead of exporting a vector, export a function which takes (xPos, yPos, xLength, yLength) arguments and lengths and returns a vector where the object is fitted in these coordinates.
+- [ ] Linear interpolation
+  - Instead of exporting a vector, export a function which takes (xPos, yPos, xLength, yLength) arguments and lengths and returns a vector where the object is fitted in these coordinates.
 - [ ] Save drawn project to a custom file format and allow reloading
-- [ ] Add right-side panel with options (like adjusting x/y coordinates in a number input, possibly layers, selecting export options...)
+- [ ] Add right-side panel
+  - With options (like adjusting x/y coordinates in a number input, possibly layers, selecting export options...)
 - [ ] Support setting more z coordinates and (r,g,b,a) colour values.

 There's quite a bit to do!